GoAdminGroup/docs/en/init-project.md

 <br>

 > English is not my main language.
-If any typo or wrong translation you found, you can send a [issue](https://github.com/GoAdminGroup/go-admin-docs/issues/new) to me or make a pr.
+If any typo or wrong translation you found, you can help to translate in [github here](https://github.com/GoAdminGroup/docs).
 I will very appreciate it.